shyamgupta196/reference_disam/README.md

 The input data consists of social media posts having the following fields:

 - post_id : unique post ID in the collection
-- tweet_text : text of the post (tweet) paraphrased by LLMs
+- tweet_text : text of the post (tweet)

+Example Input:

-- cord_uid :
+- post_id: 12345678901
+- tweet_text: Published in the journal Antiviral Research, the study from Monash University showed that a single dose of Ivermectin could stop the coronavirus growing in cell culture, effectively eradicating all genetic material of the virus within two days.

 ## Output Data
 This output aims to show an example publication matching for the given input.

-The real output of the method is seen in different format
+- post_id : unique post ID in the collection
+- tweet_text : text of the post (tweet)
+- cord_uid: identifier of the matching publication

+Example Output:

+- post_id: 12345678901
-Published in the journal Antiviral Research, the study from Monash University showed that a single dose of Ivermectin could stop the coronavirus growing in cell culture, effectively eradicating all genetic material of the virus within two days.: 5g02ykhi -
+- tweet_text: Published in the journal Antiviral Research, the study from Monash University showed that a single dose of Ivermectin could stop the coronavirus growing in cell culture, effectively eradicating all genetic material of the virus within two days.

-Effectiveness of Covid-19 Vaccines against the B.1.617.2 (Delta) Variant

-Peer-reviewed in the New England Journal of Medicine regarding Delta (B.1.617.2):
-- Pfizer is ~90% effective
-- AstraZeneca is ~70% effective.
-This falls in line with vaccine efficacy of other variants.
-Yes, the vaccines ARE indeed effective against Delta.: ivy95jpw - The FDA-approved drug ivermectin inhibits the replication of SARS-CoV-2 in vitro
+- cord_uid: 5g02ykhi

 ## Hardware Requirements
 The method runs on a cheap virtual machine provided by cloud computing company (2 x86 CPU core, 4 GB RAM, 40GB HDD).